Connecting FireWire to Modern Computers: A Complete Guide for Adapters, Drivers, and Troubleshooting

 If no built-in FireWire port, add one via an adapter or expansion card.

 • Thunderbolt→FireWire: Apple’s Thunderbolt-to-FireWire adapter adds a FireWire 800 port to Thunderbolt 1/2 Macs.
-On Thunderbolt 3/USB‑C systems, chain it with a Thunderbolt 3→Thunderbolt 2 converter.
+On Thunderbolt 3/USB‑C systems, chain it to a Thunderbolt 3→Thunderbolt 2 converter.

 • PCIe Card (Desktop): Install an IEEE 1394a/b PCIe card in a desktop PC.
-Confirm the card’s drivers support your OS (Windows, macOS, or Linux).
+Confirm that the card’s drivers are supported by your OS (Windows, macOS, or Linux).

 • FireWire-to-USB Cables: Avoid simple FireWire↔USB cables.
 These use different protocols and generally won’t work.